April 2025

 This is probably the most common type of bathroom renovation in the UK.

-You want the works: New bath, new shower, new tiling, new flooring, new electrics such as installing a new water heater — but without ripping up the whole layout.
+You want a new bath, new shower, new tiling, or new electrics, but without ripping up the whole layout.

 It sounds straightforward, right?
-But each task needs the one before it to be done right — and sometimes you’re waiting for floors to dry or tiles to set.
-Patience definitely helps.
+But each task needs the one before it to be done right, and sometimes you’re waiting for floors to dry or tiles to set.

-Longer if you get fancy with custom cabinets, imported taps, or tricky tile patterns.
+Wait longer if you’re getting fancy with custom cabinets, imported taps, or tricky tile patterns.
 Even longer, if you hit a snag.
-(And trust us — snag lists are real.)

 If you’re knocking walls down, moving plumbing, or building your dream wet room, buckle up.